 Economic analysis of labor markets, including issues of labor supply and demand, wage determination, unemployment, job search, education, and other human capital investments.
 Emphasis will be placed on the analysis of data on labor market outcomes relative to ethnicity and gender.
 Theories of discrimination will be addressed.
 Policy issues and programs such as minimum wage, comparable worth pay programs, and affirmative action will be discussed.
 Prerequisite: ECON 217.
 3 credits.

 This course will analyze the key financial markets and instruments that facilitate trade and investment activity on a global scale.
 The scope of this class includes two area: first, the economics determinants of prices, price changes, and price relationships in the major financial markets; and second, the policy issues that result for private enterprises and government policymakers.
 Prerequisite: ECON 308 or FINA 350.
 3 credits.

 Introduction to the basic concepts used in economic data analysis.
 Emphasis is on applications of linear regression techniques to analyze common empirical problems in economics, business, and government.
 Forecasting techniques that are commonly used by economists will be covered.
 Students will receive hands-on experience in data collection, computer software, and project design.
-Prerequisites: ECON 217, 218, and one of the following: MANG 275, MATH 171 or MATH 271.
+Offered fall semester only.
+Prerequisites: ECON 217, 218, and one of the following: MANG 275, MATH 171, MATH 271, or MATH 301.
 3 credits.
 WR and SP

 This course examines decision-making in an interdependent environment.
 Often choices are difficult to make because there are other active decisions makers whose choices interact with each other.
 Such situations are known as "games" and this course explores the science behind these games.
 Knowledge of game theory will give students an advantage in such strategic settings.
 The course will cover simultaneous and sequential games, games of perfect and incomplete information, and one period and multi-period games.
 Prerequisite: ECON 217.
 3 credits.